-Benjamin Graham: 'Diminutive Dune - Sand Forms at Low Tide'
+'Diminutive Dune' - Sand Forms at Low Tide

-l love what I do, I believe in my work and I think that many of my images are aesthetically successful (otherwise what would be the point of it all?).
-But - whilst a few of them have been competition-shortlisted or have made it through to be individual category finalists before now - I am at once humbled, honoured and rendered utterly flabbergasted by this unexpected, outrageous accolade...
-Especially as it's in the face of so much intense competition from such a hugely talented community of UK togs, many of whom I admire as heroes and whose quality of photography I aspire to - it is a privilege even to be on the same planet as some of them.
+l love what I do, I believe in my work and I think that many of my images are aesthetically successful (otherwise what would be the point of it all?) and whilst a number of them had been competition-shortlisted or had made it through to be published as individual category finalists before 2017, I was simultaneously humbled, honoured and rendered utterly flabbergasted by the frankly outrageous LPOTY top award...
+Especially as it was in the face of so much intense competition from such an incredibly talented community of UK togs, many of whom I admire as heroes and to whose exemplary standards of photography I aspire.

-Nerdy notes for geeks and gear-heads (you know who you are!)...
+Nerdy image notes for geeks and gear-heads (you know who you are!)...

 'Diminutive Dune' was shot on the sands of East Head, West Wittering, West Sussex on the 4th October 2016.
 It was one of a dozen or so 'sand-form' images that I acquired during the blue hour after sunset.
 In the pastel softness of the early twilight, the subtlety of the contours caught my eye for compositions and this one was always a personal favourite

 Sunset was at 18.33 and the image was acquired at 18.44

 The camera used was a tripod-mounted Nikon D810 at knee-height, using mirror lock-up mode, electronic first curtain shutter and a naked 50mm f1.4 Nikkor lens

 Camera settings were 0.6 of a second at f11 and ISO 64